Garrafao/phitag/frontend/data/guides/explained-annotation-task-choice.md

 - \- Can't decide

-Choose your desired options.
-If you want to change your selection, you can always edit your choices in the phase judgement tab.
+Choose your desired option.
+If you want to change your selection, you can always edit your choice in the phase judgement tab.